vicky1999s/vicky1999s/README.md

 <h1 align="left">Hi 👋, I'm Vigneshwaran (Vicky)</h1>
-<h4 align="left">I am a software developer with an avid interest in developing Web apps, Data Structures, Algorithms and Optimization.
+<h4 align="left">I am a software developer with an avid interest in cloud computing and devops.
 I love taking challenges and love being part of the solution.</h4>

-- 💬 Ask me about **Software Deveopment, DSA & System design**
+- 💬 Ask me about **anything**

 - 📫 How to reach me **vigneshwaran2.work@gmail.com**